kofori00/Energy_systems_optimization_for_demandside_trading/README.md

 ![Image2](https://github.com/kofori00/Optimizing-Energy-Trade-/blob/master/Capture1.JPG
 )

-Then, we formulate the following quadratic optimization problem:
+We initially formulate the following quadratic optimization problem, without condering the cost of buying a unit of energy input:

 ![Image3](https://github.com/kofori00/Optimizing-Energy-Trade-/blob/master/Capture2.JPG
 )

-you are ready to optimize the energy trade of one of the tanks.
+After this initial optimization we are ready to optimize the energy trade of one of the tanks.
 To optimize the hourly energy trade over some horizon N, you need to minimize the cost of buying the input energy _Q in over that horizon while satisfying the requested heat demand.